huntabyte/shadcn-svelte/apps/www/src/content/installation.md

 } from "$components/ui/accordion"
 ```

+Regardless of the import approach you take, the components will be tree-shaken by Rollup, so you don't have to worry about unused components being bundled into your app.

 ## New Project

 <Steps>

-### Create a new project
+### Create project

 Use the SvelteKit CLI to create a new project.
-Support for Svelte v4 is coming soon, we are just waiting for our dependencies to be updated.

 ```bash
 npm create svelte@latest my-app